alanta335/spring_batch_with_spring_quartz/README.md

-# 🚀 Spring Boot + Postgres + NGINX + LocalStack (S3) Setup
+# 🚀 Spring Boot + PostgreSQL + NGINX + LocalStack (S3) — Full Stack Dev Environment

-This project sets up a full local development environment using Docker Compose.
-It includes:

-- 🌐 NGINX as a reverse proxy
-- ⚙️ Spring Boot application (3 replicas)
-- 🐘 PostgresSQL as the database
-- ☁️ LocalStack to simulate AWS S3
-- 🐳 Docker Compose orchestration
+Welcome to a fully containerized local development environment powered by **Docker Compose**.
+This setup emulates a realistic production stack, enabling you to develop, test, and debug your application seamlessly.

 ---

+## 🌟 What's Inside

+- 🌐 **NGINX** – Acts as a reverse proxy to the Spring Boot application.
+- ☕ **Spring Boot** – Core application, deployed with **3 replicas** for load balancing.
+- 🐘 **PostgreSQL** – Relational database for persistent storage.
+- ☁️ **LocalStack (S3)** – Mocks AWS S3 services locally.
+- 🐳 **Docker Compose** – Orchestrates all services into a unified development setup.

+---

+## 🧰 Why This Setup?

+This project demonstrates a **production-like local environment** to supercharge development workflows:

+> 🔧 **Modular** – Each service runs in its own container for easy scaling and debugging.
+> 🚀 **Realistic** – Simulates cloud behavior (S3) and microservice interaction.
+> 🔁 **Replicable** – Consistent environment across all team members and CI pipelines.
+> 📦 **Efficient** – Develop and test integrations without needing cloud resources.

+---

+Whether you're building a new feature, running integration tests, or experimenting with distributed architectures — this stack provides a powerful and isolated playground for your development needs.

+> _"Build local.
+Ship global."_ 🌍

 ## 📦 Services